-Angina pectoris is a term for chest pain caused by the heart not getting enough oxygen.
+Angina pectoris is a term for chest pain or discomfort caused by the heart muscle not getting enough oxygen.
 This lack of oxygen is also called myocardial ischaemia.
-Although the arteries supplying the heart may provide enough blood (and therefore oxygen) for daily activities, this may not be possible at high-demand times such as during exercise (even just walking), stress or extreme temperatures.
+This may occur due to a decreased supply of oxygen to the heart (due to narrowing of the coronary arteries supplying the heart muscle) or increased demand on the heart muscle such as during exercise (even just walking), stress or fast heart rate.
 The may disappear when, for example, exercise is stopped.
 An attack of angina means that you are at increased risk of a heart attack (acute myocardial infarction or AMI) and should see a doctor right away.

 There are three main types of angina:

 - Stable angina is characterised by predictable periods of discomfort that occur during exercise or periods of stress.
 This pain may be relieved with rest and/or glyceryl trinitrate (GTN)

 - Unstable angina is characterised by sudden and unexpected onset of pain, usually during periods of rest.
 The pain may be more severe than with typical angina.
 People with unstable angina are at increased risk for myocardial infarction (MI), severe cardiac arrhythmia, and cardiac arrest.
 This is an acute emergency and should be treated immediately.

 - Variant angina (Prinzmetal’s angina) almost always occurs during periods of rest – usually at night.
 The cause is a spasm of a coronary artery.

 A doctor can identify which type of angina a patient may have based on information obtained from your medical history, and a range of investigations such as and exercise tolerance ("stress") testing (ETT).